CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

       7 --> 6
    ```
 2. Vector:
 In the `our add back` operation for the vector data structure, we have an amortized runtime of $O(1)$ vs a worst-case of $O(n)$.
 This worst-case happens when we go over our vector’s capacity.
-Our vector is a fixed size, and when we reach that fixed size, we make a new array that is generally double the capacity.
-With this new array, we then copy the existing values from the old array into the new array.
+Our vector is a fixed size, and when we reach that fixed size, we make a new vector that is generally double the capacity.
+With this new vector, we then copy the existing values from the old vector into the new vector.
 In this scenario, our worst case is $O(n)$, but generally adding to the back is $O(1)$.